-Sempra Energy has a department dedicated to all aspects of compliance with applicable political laws and reporting obligations.
+Sempra has a department dedicated to all aspects of compliance with applicable political laws and reporting obligations.
 This department, with the assistance of legal counsel, informs and educates employees, analyzes legal compliance, monitors and communicates changes in laws, and collects disclosure information in a centralized database which is then used to prepare disclosure reports.
 The training and outreach program consists of the following:

 - An online training course required for all external-facing employees, officers, attorneys and directors;

 - In-person and/or webinar training regimen for all new hires and transfers;

 - In-person and/or webinar training for groups identified as having the potential for interface with public officials; and

 - A company intranet site dedicated to political reporting and compliance, which has information on lobbying, gifts, contributions and political fundraising.